andytluminosity/EchoCoach/README.md

 ### View all your recordings and results

 EchoCoach stores all your recording and results, so you can see any one at any time!
-Sort through your recording by name, date, etc., and also favourite, rename, or delete any recording
+Sort through your recording by name, date, etc., and also favourite, rename, or delete any recording.

 <img width="1458" height="675" alt="image" src="https://github.com/user-attachments/assets/79c7c7c6-30f3-4051-9602-be4c8f6d5ca7" />